Drivers Ed Solutions | Logout

 View the complete process on the DMV's website.

-If you are under 18 and would like to get your driver's license, Pennsylvania law requires you to log 65 hours of supervised driving with a licensed driver who is 21 years old or older.
-Five hours must be during inclement weather and 10 hours must be at night.
+If you are under 18, you must log 65 hours of supervised driving with a licensed driver who is 21 or older.
+Five hours must be during inclement weather, and 10 hours must be at night.

 View the complete process on the DMV's website.

 • 17 1/2 years old with the completion of an approved driver's ed course, held a Junior driver's license for one year, and have no accidents or convictions.
-Your junior driver's license will automatically become a senior license when you turn 18 years old.
+Your junior driver's license will automatically become a senior license when you turn 18.

 • 18 years old without driver's ed and have no accidents or convictions.